ufz/ogs/web/content/docs/benchmarks/heatconduction/heatconduction-soil-freezing/index.md

 image = "T-distribution_(OGS_vs_FF++_3d).png"
 +++

+{{< data-link >}}

 ## Problem description

 This benchmark is testing the extended version of a classical heat conduction equation termed 'heat conduction equation with phase change' (with a slight abuse of notations, we also call it simply 'T+freezing' equation).
 The initial-boundary value problem (IBVP) for this equation models such processes as ice formation and ice melting in water-saturated porous medium.
 Since the equation is strongly non-linear in the temperature variable $T$ to be solved for and contains multiple parameters which may affect accuracy of finite element discretization, a carefully designed model and code verification must be performed.

 Below, we model heat transfer process -- focusing specifically on ice formation -- in a cylindrical soil specimen around a borehole heat exchanger (BHE) which contains a refrigerant of *sub-zero* temperature.
 This (negative) temperature is used to prescribe a Dirichlet boundary condition on the specimen boundary adjacent to the BHE, what triggers cooling and consequent freezing of water-saturated soil whose initial temperature is positive.

-Simulations are performed using both our OpenGeoSys platform and the FreeFem++ open source finite element code (in the following, simply termed OGS and FF++, respectively), thus enabling cross-verification of the numerical codes.
+Simulations are performed using both our OpenGeoSys platform and the [FreeFem++](https://freefem.org) open source finite element code (in the following, simply termed OGS and FF++, respectively), thus enabling cross-verification of the numerical codes.

 ## Test case in figures